The house from the third installment in the “Paranormal Activity” series can be found in Northridge.

 LOCATION: 17711 Community St, Northridge, CA 91325

 Bailey’s Bar and Grill, where the cops take McLovin, was actually the Buggy Whip restaurant in Westchester.
 It was seen in several other films, including “Blow,” “The Doors” and “Date Night.”
 Unfortunately, the restaurant closed in 2013 and was demolished in 2017.
+It could be found at 7420 La Tijera Blvd, Los Angeles, CA 90045.

 Ben Stone, played by Seth Rogan in the 2007 comedy “Knocked Up,” lives with his buddies at this house in Northridge, California.
 Unfortunately, the house has somewhat limited visibility from the road.
 You can see this view from the driveway.
 The rest of the property is obscured by a large wall covered by plants.
 Another Seth Rogen comedy, “Superbad,” filmed scenes of a party house on the same street.